Interview with Avi Friedman on his book Innovative Houses

 The mark of good a decision making for a sustainable system is a project’s ability to sustain itself throughout its entire lifecycle.
 Be it through each of its components or their interrelation, the conception and construction needs to ensure that the original attributes of the project will be of value years later.
 Contributions made in part of the process, although appreciated, will have a lesser impact than those made throughout.
 If the project is well conceived and economically successful, homeowners will be more likely to invest in maintenance and upkeep, replace old windows, for example, which will contribute to energy savings.
 A well-built home will save its owner expenses on maintenance and operation in the long run.
 The longer the useful life of a project can be stretched, the better it is.

-AS: Are new demands a limiting factor for architects in their design process?
+Are new demands a limiting factor for architects in their design process?

 AF: In my view, the new demands that where put forward by contemporary constraints offer opportunity for designers to be more innovative rather than limit their thinking.
 When designers have to think “outside the box” it forces them to be more creative.
 Selecting new forms, materials and relating the dwelling to the site can end up in a much thoughtful process and hence better designs.